Jan-art/Nautical-Feud/README.md

 - Core of the game has been hard-scripted, whereas the Multiplayer side of the game was developed using the Network-component known as Photon.Engine PUN2.
 - Multiplayer consists of using RaiseEvents() to send data between the 2 clients.

+- In order to run the final game you have RUN the Installation.Setup which is an `.EXE` file that can be foun in the folder called `GameBuild` > `NauticalFeud_Setup`